intel/llvm/sycl/doc/CompilerAndRuntimeDesign.md

 *Note: these macros are defined only during the device compilation phase.*

 ##### NVPTX Builtins

+Builtins are implemented in OpenCL C within libclc.
+OpenCL C treats `longs` as 64 bit and `chars` as signed Windows treats `long` types like 32-bit integers and `long long` types like 64-bit integers.
+Differences between the primitive types can cause applications to use incompatible libclc built-ins.
+A remangler creates multiple libspriv files with different remangled function names to support both Windows and Linux.
+When building an application for Windows CUDA utilises the remangled libpsirv file `remangled-l32-signed_char.libspirv-nvptx64--nvidiacl.bc` while Linux uses `remangled-l64-signed_char.libspirv-nvptx64--nvidiacl.bc`.

 When the SYCL compiler is in device mode and targeting the NVPTX backend, the compiler exposes NVPTX builtins supported by clang.